TheLat/fusion/README.md

 - Different messages for x4 and x0.25 damage multipliers.
 - Main character draws at center of screen.
 - Speed buffs affect critical hit chance, so that there's a reason to use them.
+- Maximum name length is now 14 characters.
+- Inventory screen now displays 5 items, because the original game is doing something weird with the spacing and the developer doesn't care enough to figure it out.

 Concerning Fusions:
 There are 22,801 pokemon that can appear in Pokemon: Fusion.
 The developer can't inspect all of them.
 Some may be duds with few or no attack moves (Pikachu-Bulbasaur is quite terrible).
 Some things may happen that make no sense (things fused with Gengar will learn Hypnosis from Gengar or Dream Eater from Gengar, but not both).
 As a way to balance this, fusions are compatible with every TM and HM that either parent could learn.